 The mechanism of the phantasms in the forest of dreams was similar to Iniko.
 Airborne particles interfaced with the AI and our brains, creating a bridge that allowed the AI to program our perceptions and experiences.
 They were essentially hallucinations.

 We found a spacious clearing in the forest, set up camp, and laid ourselves out, watching the stars, disrupted by the relentless phantom light shows of the forest of dreams.

-An unbounded span of time, each new cycle of life, filled with a rise to a euphoric peak and then a fall, to the depths of tragedy and the abyss.
+Forever, each new cycle of life filled with a rise to a euphoric peak and then a fall, to the depths of tragedy and the abyss.
 Losing everything in life was somehow freeing.
 Yet, freedom wasn’t worth that cost.
 Freedom was paid for in blood.
 It was paid for in death and destruction.
 I wanted to attach to these new “friends”, regardless of their clear flaws and red flags, but someday they would be gone too, like the rest.
 This was the greatest downside to my fondness for the human species.
 They were so fragile and finite.
 As an Aeon, my life endlessly dragged on, and I accumulated pain.